carlosramireziii/carlosramireziii.github.io/_posts/2018-08-27-my-favorite-active-storage-features.md

 No migrations = less work.
 Direct uploads with a single line of code... yes please!

-My only gripe is that it’s still missing attachment and content-type validations.
+My only gripe is that it’s still missing [attachment][Attachment validator] and content-type validations.
 Even so, I highly recommend giving Active Storage a try in your next project.

+[Attachment validator]: {{ site.baseurl }}{% post_url 2018-09-03-adding-an-attachment-validator-to-active-storage %}